 Malawian journalist and documentary maker Macdonald Nyirenda joined us for our 2018 football camp and produced a 20 minute documentary called ‘The Birth of Blind Football in Malawi’.

-After seeing how popular blind football was with the students at St Monfort, we decided to extend the project to other schools in Malawi.
-In November 2019 we organised a training programme at St Monfort which was attended by staff from seven other schools in the region.
+After seeing how popular blind football was with the students at St Montfort, we decided to extend the project to other schools in Malawi.
+In November 2019 we organised a training programme at St Montfort which was attended by staff from seven other schools in the region.
 They learnt the rules and coaching methods, and were provided with the equipment and kit to enable them to set up their own teams.
+We planned to repeat the camp with another 8 schools from a neighboring region in 2020, but our visit to Malawi was cancelled due to the coronavirus pandemic and this has now beenpostponed to November 2022.
+The schools kept us updated with photos and videos of the sessions running in our absence and we were pleased to return to St Monfort in April 2022 to see the footballers in action first hand.